All Episodes

 What do you need 18 more minutes for?

-The Rosemary Woods missing 18 minutes.
+Can you imagine the Rosemary Woods missing 18 minutes?

-What do you what do we need that for?
+What do you need that for?

-These are just differing times, obviously.
+These are just differing times.

-Nixon a hated Republican Hillary and idolized leftist.
+Hillary an idolized leftist.

 So Trump decided to weigh in on this.

-I mean, it's been revealed here that the way you get to Hillary Clinton was to call the foundation and ask for Cheryl Mills, and depending on the amount of money you wanted to donate, and Mills would call over Huma Abdon, and Huma Abaddon would take these people to Hillary, and Hillary would determine who she's going to speak to based on how much money they were offering to donate, in large part.
+And Huma Abidden would take these people to Hillary, and Hillary would determine who she's going to speak to based on how much money they were offering to donate in large part.

-That's what pay for play is.
+That's what pay-for-play is.

 You pay, and Hillary will do something you want done.